Growing Community: Cynthia’s Story

 Cynthia harvesting peppers she grew at Columbia’s Agriculture Park during her apprenticeship.

-Your support this December will mean more people like Cynthia and her family have the opportunity to improve their lives.
-We are participating in the CoMoGives year-end giving campaign.
-Make your donation before December 31st by clicking here.
+Your support of our programming means more people like Cynthia and her family have the opportunity to improve their lives.

 Cynthia’s daughters watering a freshly planted garden bed.